RitchieLab/dnanexus/sequencing/README.txt

 | | +-raw
 | |   The sites-only VCF corresponding to the "raw_vcf" folder above.
 | +-padded
+| | Contains sites-only VCF files (first 8 columns) corresponding to the
+| | various VCF files mentioned above.
+Sites-only files can be useful for
+| | obtaining variant-level information about VCF files without needing to
+| | download the large VCF files that contain all genetic information.
 | | +-annotated
 | | | The sites-only VCF corresponding to the "annotated" folder above under
 | | | onTargert\annoated.